ccutrer/rspec-openhab-scripting/README.md

  * Some actions may not be available; you should stub them out if you use them.
    Core actions like `notify`, `say`, and `play_sound` are stubbed to only log a message (at debug level).
+ * You may want to avoid rules from firing while setting up the proper state for a test.
+In that case, use the `suspend_rules {}` helper.

 ## Configuration